 - Check out the KLM Sunshine

-Swim at Mariona lake with the non-stinging jellyfish
+Swim at Mariona Lake with the non-stinging jellyfish

 Staying with a local Bajo family

-We paid a local boat owner at Kadidiri to take myself and 2 friends to Pulao Papan where he spoke to some local people and organized for us to stay in one of the houses on the water with a local family.
+We paid a local boat owner at Kadidiri to take me and 2 friends to Pulao Papan where he spoke to some local people and organized for us to stay in one of the houses on the water with a local family.
 The town does not get many foreign visitors and the kids were fascinated by us, following us everywhere.

-Some of the local fisherman were fishing by doing ‘compressor diving’.
+Some of the local fishermen were fishing by doing ‘compressor diving’.
 They dive with a surface supply of air coming from a compressor on a boat and lay out a huge net on the sea bottom, similar to how commercial divers work underwater.
 While diving they chase all the fish on the reef into the net and pull the net into the boat.
 This is a dangerous practice mainly because of the risk of decompression sickness and is very harmful to the reef and marine life.

-Diving with the Bajo people “sea gypsies”
+Diving with the Bajau people “sea gypsies”

-The Bajo people do free dive spearfishing so they do not use Scuba equipment, they do this without fins and some of them still use traditional equipment they make themselves, wooden goggles and home made spearguns.
+The Bajo people do free dive spearfishing so they do not use Scuba equipment, they do this without fins and some of them still use traditional equipment they make themselves, wooden goggles and homemade spearguns.

 Wearing no fins with a gun in one hand made it difficult to dive deep.
-I managed to dive to 17m, but I could definitely not reach the depths Subin did on the documentary!
+I managed to dive to 17m, but I could definitely not reach the depths Subin did in the documentary!

-The guns are powered by a couple of rubbers cut from car inner tubes.
+The guns are powered by a couple of rubbers cut from car’s inner tubes.
 To increase the distance they can shoot, some of the guns are very big with barrels up to 2m long.

 Hike up at Una Una volcano